adautooli/custom_button_mov/README.md

 # social_signin_buttons

-A Flutter package for both android and iOS which provides Social signIn Buttons
+A Flutter package for both android and iOS which provides custom Buttons

 ## Screenshots